Berlin House of Representatives: History

-The Abgeordnetenhaus was established by the new constitution of West Berlin in 1951.
+The House of Representatives was established by the new constitution of West Berlin in 1951.
 It replaced the former city legislature called Stadtverordnetenversammlung (city deputies assembly), established by the Prussian Reforms in 1808 and re-established by Allied-initiated state elections of 1946.

-Between 1951 and 1990 the Abgeordnetenhaus was a parliament of restricted autonomy, since the Allied Control Council required that all its legislation and its elections, such as those of mayors and the senators (then still elected and not yet appointed by the mayor), be subject to Western Allied confirmation or rejection.
-After reunification the Abgeordnetenhaus continued to be the parliament of united Berlin.
+Between 1951 and 1990 the House of Representatives was a parliament of restricted autonomy, since the Allied Control Council required that all its legislation and its elections, such as those of mayors and the senators (then still elected and not yet appointed by the mayor), be subject to Western Allied confirmation or rejection.
+After reunification the House of Representatives continued to be the parliament of united Berlin.

 Elections

 The parliament of Berlin is chosen every five years in a general, free, secret and direct ballot according to the principle of proportional representation.
 It consists of at least 130 representatives, 78 chosen directly in the electoral districts of the Berlin boroughs, and 52 indirectly from land or district lists.
-If a party wins more constituency seats than its overall share of the vote, the overall size of the Abgeordnetenhaus increases because of these overhang mandates.
+If a party wins more constituency seats than its overall share of the vote, the overall size of the House of Representatives increases because of these overhang mandates.

 The current distribution of seats as of the re-run 2023 election (compared to the 2021 election) is: